 Futures contracts are commitments to purchase or sell securities based on financial indices at a specified price on a future date.
 The MPT's investment advisors use index futures contracts to manage both short-term asset allocation and the duration of the fixed income portfolio.
 Most of the contracts have terms of less than one year.
-The credit risk of futures contracts is limited because they are standardized contracts traded on organized exchanges and are subject to daily cash settlement of the net change in value of open contracts.
-Fluctuation in unrealized gain or loss related to other futures contracts is recorded daily until realized on closing.
-Both realized and unrealized gain or loss are included in net appreciation/(depreciation) in fair value of investments on the schedule of changes in net assets of the MPT.
+The counterparty risk of futures contracts is limited because they are standardized contracts traded on organized exchanges and are subject to daily cash settlement of the net change in value of open contracts.
+Fluctuations in unrealized gains or losses related to futures contracts are recorded daily until realized on closing.
+Both realized and unrealized gains or losses are included in net appreciation/(depreciation) in fair value of investments on the schedule of changes in net assets of the MPT.
 Futures contracts require collateral consisting of cash or liquid securities and daily variation margin settlements to be provided to brokers.
 Outstanding futures contracts held by the MPT consist primarily of S&P 500 index futures, Eurodollar futures, U.S. Treasury Note futures and exchange index futures.
-The total net fair value of futures contracts at December 31, 2018 and 2017 was \$4,718 and \$1,560, respectively, and is included in derivative contracts, at fair value assets and liabilities on the statement of net assets of the MPT.
+The total net fair value of futures contracts at December 31, 2019 and 2018 was (\$9,126) and \$4,718, respectively, and is included in derivative contracts, at fair value assets and liabilities on the statement of net assets of the MPT.